Skip to content

 About Tai Chi Postures

 Tai Chi Postures are what you see when you see people practicing Tai Chi.
-They go through a series of single postures that are done in a dance-like routine.
+They go through a series of single postures in a dance-like routine.
 Each posture connects to the next one without pause.
-The idea is to move slowly from posture to posture without hesitation like water flowing in a country brook.
-Beginners start with learning the 24 Postures and at the advanced stages learn the 108 postures.
-The 108 postures takes approximately 30 minutes to complete.
-Each posture has colorful names like Brush Knee - Push or Single Whip.
-These names give you an indication of how you do that posture and the self-defense application for that posture.
+The idea is to move slowly from posture to posture without hesitation, like water flowing in a country brook.
+Beginners start with the 24 Postures and, at advanced levels, learn the 108 Postures.
+The 108 postures take approximately 30 minutes to complete.
+Each posture has colorful names, such as Brush Knee - Push or Single Whip.
+These names give you an indication of how to do that posture and its self-defense application.
 The word Tai Chi Chuan means Grand Ultimate Fist.
-That's because Tai Chi is considered the highest form for self-defense.
+That's because Tai Chi is considered the highest form of self-defense.

 Balance

 Balance is improved as you learn the postures.
-The reason for this is because you are constantly shifting the weight and moving from posture to posture.
-Tai Chi postures improve your balance because you must be constantly aware of where your weight is and the variety of the different types of positions.
+The reason is that you are constantly shifting your weight and changing postures.
+Tai Chi postures improve your balance because you must continually be aware of where your weight is and the variety of positions.

 Muscle Tone

-Many people do not think that Tai Chi is an exercise because of its slow-motion and low-impact movements.
-However, unlike traditional activities such as weightlifting, you are exercising what I call the internal muscle fibers.
-Not only are you improving the lower body strength, but also the lower back and the arms.
+Many people do not consider Tai Chi an exercise because of its slow, low-impact movements.
+However, unlike traditional activities such as weightlifting, you are exercising the internal muscle fibers.
+Not only are you improving lower-body strength, but also the lower back and the arms.
 You do Tai Chi postures bilaterally.
-That means what you do the right side you do on the left.
-That gives you a complete body exercise.
+That means you do what you do on the right side on the left.
+That gives you a full-body workout.

 Joint Mobility

-Every Tai Chi posture uses all the joints.
-From the tips of your fingers to your toes.
-Each position uses the joints in different ways.
-In one pose, you might have your front knee bent, and back leg stretched and straight.
-In another pose, you might have all the weight on the back leg with the front toes just touching the ground lightly.
-Each pose has a different arm and hand movements.
+Every Tai Chi posture uses all the joints from the tips of your fingers to your toes.
+Each position uses the joints differently.
+In one pose, you might bend your front knee and keep your back leg straight.
+In another pose, you might have all the weight on the back leg, with the front toes just barely touching the ground.
+Each pose has different arm and hand movements.
 In one pose, your arms might spread.
-In another pose, one arm extends to the front and the other to the arm to the rear.
+In another pose, one arm extends forward and the other backward.
 This is improving your overall blood flow and joint flexibility in the shoulders.
 Fingers, wrists, and elbows are always in different positions.
 These different positions aid in the flexibility and blood flow in those joints.

 Tai Chi Circles